Robustness of Constraint Automata for Description Logics with Concrete Domains: Extensions and Variants

+\cut{ Because of lack of space, Appendix~\ref{appendix-functional-role-names} (resp.
+Appendix~\ref{appendix-constraint-assertions}) is dedicated to functional role names (resp. to constraint assertions) but we state their main results.

-\begin{theorem} The consistency problem for $\ALCO(\acdomain)$ augmented either with constraint assertions or with functional role names is in $k$-\exptime if $\acdomain$ satisfies the conditions (C1), (C2), (C3.k) and (C4), for any $k \geq 1$. \end{theorem}
+\begin{thm} The consistency problem for $\ALCO(\acdomain)$ augmented either with constraint assertions or with functional role names is in $k$-\exptime if $\acdomain$ satisfies the conditions (C1), (C2), (C3.k) and (C4), for any $k \geq 1$. \end{thm}